Mathématique: Chapter 64

 “This device,” Carter said slowly.
 “The one built by Anubis—” She broke off, looking at Landry.
 “There weren’t ever plans to—”

-Landry’s expression was set, but he cocked his head, inviting her to continue.
+Landry’s expression was set, but he angled his head, inviting her to continue.

-“There were,” Carter said, the words a quiet revelation, searching the general’s face.
+“There were,” Carter said, the words a quiet revelation.
 “There were plans to use it.
 That’s what Daniel’s been so upset about?
 That’s why members of the general public with the Lantean genes have been recruited by Stargate Command?
 Has anyone used it?
 Has it already happened?”

 “No,” Landry said.
-“Dr. Jackson has argued against it from day one.”
+“Dr. Jackson argued against it from day one.”

 Sheppard glanced at Young, his expression uncertain.

-“Telford wanted it used on Rush,” Young said, bluntly.
+“Telford wanted it used on Rush,” Young said bluntly.
 “Jackson didn’t.
-He didn’t want it used on anyone.
+He didn’t want it used at all.
 That was the real split between them.”

 “Use it on Rush?”
-Sheppard echoed, with a subtle eye roll in Landry’s direction.
+After a subtle eye roll, Sheppard fixed his gaze on Landry.
 “Don’t use it on the supergenius unlocking your chevrons for you.
 Call me, maybe.”

-“Jackson’s point was that it shouldn’t be used on anyone,” Young growled.
+“Jackson didn’t want it used on anyone,” Young growled.

 “We don’t need to recreate the ethical debates of the past several months,” Landry growled.
 “No one is suggesting using this on anyone at the moment.
 The question is whether we ask Rush to work on chevron nine.
 That’s it.”

-“Yeah, but the second he solves it, we’re hard up against your ethical quandary,” Mitchell pointed out.
+“Yeah, but the second he solves it, we’re hard up against your ethical debate,” Mitchell pointed out.

 “He solves it, and we have more options.
 We don’t have to use it.
-But if we’re in a tight spot—” Landry opened a hand, sweeping the room with a significant look.
+But if we’re in a tight spot—” Landry trailed off and swept the room with his gaze.

-“Is this not the argument used by Denethor, Steward of Gondor, in the cinematic epic, Lord of the Rings?”
+“Is this not the argument used by Denethor, son of Ecthelion and Steward of Gondor, in the cinematic epic Lord of the Rings?”
 Teal’c asked, into the silence.

-“The ring should be taken to Mordor,” Teal’c said, solemnly.
+“The ring should be taken to Mordor,” Teal’c intoned.

 “Yes,” Teal’c said.